MESSENGER: Primary science

 After MESSENGERs orbital insertion, an eighteen-day commissioning phase took place.
 The supervising personnel switched on and tested the craft's science instruments to ensure they had completed the journey without damage.
 The commissioning phase "demonstrated that the spacecraft and payload [were] all operating nominally, notwithstanding Mercury's challenging environment."

 The primary mission began as planned on April 4, 2011, with MESSENGER orbiting Mercury once every twelve hours for an intended duration of twelve Earth months, the equivalent of two solar days on Mercury.
 Principal Investigator Sean Solomon, then of the Carnegie Institution of Washington, said: "With the beginning today of the primary science phase of the mission, we will be making nearly continuous observations that will allow us to gain the first global perspective on the innermost planet.
 Moreover, as solar activity steadily increases, we will have a front-row seat on the most dynamic magnetosphere–atmosphere system in the Solar System."

 On October 5, 2011, the scientific results obtained by MESSENGER during its first six terrestrial months in Mercury's orbit were presented in a series of papers at the European Planetary Science Congress in Nantes, France.
 Among the discoveries presented were the unexpectedly high concentrations of magnesium and calcium found in the atmosphere of Mercury's nightside, and the fact that Mercury's magnetic field is offset far to the north of the planet's center.

 A monochrome image of Mercury from MESSENGER, with Warhol at center.

 Stevenson crater, with two perpendicular secondary crater chains running through its center.

 A south polar projection of Mercury.

 A close snapshot of ridges near Mercury's south pole.

-A false-color MESSENGER composite image of Mercury shows previously undetected fault scarps— cliff-like landforms resembling stairs that are small enough that scientists believe they are geologically young.
+A topographic MESSENGER composite image of Mercury shows previously undetected fault scarps— cliff-like landforms resembling stairs that are small enough that scientists believe they are geologically young.
 This shows that Mercury is still contracting, and that Earth is not the only tectonically active Solar System planet.